Webpage adjusted for smaller screen width.

 1) There are many CONTRASTS in this literary unit.
 For example, the QUESTION in the first FRAME, Who am I?, was answered in the second frame with the directive not to say that Jesus is the Christ.
 That sets up a CONTRAST in the two A FIRST/FIRST elements where Jesus is not John the Baptist, Elijah, Jeremiah, or one of the other prophets who suffered and died.
 Peter in the A′ element feared Jesus would suffer and die, not understanding His resurrection.

-2) The two B CORRESPONDING ELEMENTS are a CONTRAST between eternal life and death.
-In the QUESTION for B, Jesus asked and the Holy Spirit revealed that Jesus is the Christ who must be resurrected.
-In B′, Satan apparently wanted convince Peter that Jesus would die without mention of His resurrection.
-Peter was told, Get behind Me, Satan!
+3) Assuming Peter was not thinking of Christ′s death, that would mean he did not grasp the fourth thing from the X center point: Jesus would be raised from the dead.
+The two B CORRESPONDING ELEMENTS are then a CONTRAST between the Christ who would live, the B element, and the Christ who would die, the B′ element.
+In the QUESTION for B, the revelation that Jesus is the Christ was from the Holy Spirit.
+In B′, Peter had no Holy Spirit revelation about the resurrection.
+Therefore, Peter was told, Get behind Me, Satan!
 Peter seemed so close when he identified Jesus as the Messiah, the Son of the living God.

 PARALLEL SYMMETRY: